 The one key measure that will transform your Communication/PR career

-When it comes to the Communication/PR sector though, there’s really only one key measure that matters in my books.
+When it comes to the Communication/PR sector though, there’s really only one key measure that matters in our books.
 This is the measure that shows how your Communication/PR Strategy is contributing positively to your organisation’s overall Business Strategy.

-I’ve said it before and I’ll say it again.
 Communication/PR professionals are often obsessed with activity, tending to fill their days with sending out media releases, co-ordinating videos, blogging and so on.
 However, if completing these tasks can’t be measured and evaluated so they can be linked to an organisation’s bigger goals, this work will never be considered meaningful.
 It’s simply effect without effect.

 Whether it’s improving a company’s reputation, attracting the right employees, improving sales leads or avoiding a crisis, the metric that matters is the one that helps your organisation to succeed, evolve and grow.

-In my time, I’ve sat through a lot of meetings and coffee catch-ups with Communication/PR professionals who have no idea where to even begin in terms of measuring, evaluating and reporting on the work they do.
+We’ve sat through a lot of meetings and coffee catch-ups with Communication/PR professionals who have no idea where to even begin in terms of measuring, evaluating and reporting on the work they do.
 They are aware of their worth but because they can’t show this in a black and white manner and in a way that organisational decision makers can understand, they feel as though they’re destined to struggle to gain the respect and appreciation they deserve.

 Let’s face it: we all want to be acknowledged and valued for what we do.
 After more than three decades in this industry, I can safely say that contrary to popular belief, most employees are not actually motivated by money alone.
 Of course, money is important and ensuring staff members can maintain a good lifestyle is a key factor in job satisfaction but it’s not the sole factor.
 Happy employees are those who feel as though their hard work is recognised by their superiors as well as their employees.
 Sometimes, it’s that little slice of recognition that makes all the difference to someone’s work output.